relaycc/relay/.github/ISSUE_TEMPLATE/technical-debt.md

 ---
 name: Technical Debt
-about: Suggest an idea for the project that's not user facing.
+about: Suggest an improvement to the project's implementation.
 title: ''
 labels: technical
 assignees: ''